New London finance jobs rise 20%

 Cyber-snooping backlash builds in Berlin

-German outrage over a secret US internet spying programme is building before a visit by Barack Obama next week, with senior members of Chancellor Angela Merkel's government demanding a full explanation from the president when he lands in Berlin.
+programme is building before a visit by Barack Obama next week, with senior

 Merkel's spokesperson has said she will raise the issue with Obama in talks next Wednesday.
 That could cast a cloud over the visit, designed to celebrate US-German ties on the 50th anniversary of a famous speech in which President John F Kennedy declared: "Ich bin ein Berliner".

-Germany, where memories of East Germany's feared Stasi secret police and its extensive network of informants are still fresh in the minds of many citizens.
+Government surveillance is an extremely sensitive topic in Germany, where memories of East Germany's feared Stasi secret police and its extensive network of informants are still fresh in the minds of many citizens.

-United States could access and track virtually all forms of internet communication were "deeply disconcerting" and potentially "dangerous".
+In a guest editorial for Spiegel Online on Tuesday, Justice Minister Sabine Leutheusser-Schnarrenberger said reports the United States could access and track virtually all forms of internet communication were "deeply disconcerting" and potentially "dangerous".

 "The more a society monitors, controls and observes its citizens, the less free it is," she said.

 "The suspicion of excessive surveillance of communication is so alarming that it cannot be ignored.
-For that reason, openness and clarification by the
+For that reason, openness and clarification by the US administration itself is paramount at this point.
+All facts must be put on the table."

 Germans still enamoured of Obama